 write down the equations of motion for a rigid body, and, in simpler cases, solve them

 calculate a particle's movement in a rotating reference system,

 write down and solve the equations of motion for central motion,

 Form of instruction The teaching is conducted in the form of lectures and problem solving sessions.

 Examination The examination of the course is in the form of an individual, written exam at the end of the course.
 The grading scale for the written exam is Fail (U), Pass (G), Pass with Distinction (VG).
 The grade of the exam determines the grade of the course.
 A student who have passed the examination is not allowed to take another examination in order to get a higher grade.

 Literature Classical dynamics of particles and systems Thornton Stephen T., Marion Jerry B. 5. ed. : Belmont, Calif. : Brooks/Cole - Thomson learning : cop 2004 : xvi, 656 s. : ISBN: 0-534-40896-6

-Mathematical Methods of Physics 15 credits, or equivalent.
-Differential Equations 7,5 credits and Calculus in Several Variables 7,5 credits, or equivalent.
-Classical Mechanics 9 credits, or equivalent.
+Mathematical Methods of Physics 15 credits (alternatively Differential Equations 7,5 credits and Calculus in Several Variables 7,5 credits) or equivalent.
+Classical Mechanics 9 credits or equivalent.

 Applicants in some programs at Umeå University have guaranteed admission to this course.
 The number of places for a single course may therefore be limited.